AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

     #fi

 5. Safely eject the SD card from the PC and replace into ZCU208
-6. Ensure no power is applied to DTRX2
+6. Open a serial terminal emulator on your PC and select the COM port assigned to the board.
+You may need to experiment with the list of connected COM ports to find which one is assigned to the ZCU208
 7. Turn the ZCU208 power switch ON (near the 12V connector)
-8. Open a serial terminal emulator on your PC and select the COM port assigned to the board.
-You may need to experiment with the list of connected COM ports to find which one is assigned to the ZCU208

 .. note:: For help installing the ZCU208 USB-UART driver and setting up a serial terminal emulator, consult `ZCU208 Software Install and Board Setup <https://www.xilinx.com/support/documentation/boards_and_kits/zcu208/2020_1/xtp607-zcu208-setup-c-2020-1.pdf>`_

-9. Login into the ZCU208 as ``login: root  Password: root``
+8. Login into the ZCU208 as ``login: root  Password: root``
-#.
-Discover the board IP address using the command ``ifconfig``.
+9. Discover the board IP address using the command ``ifconfig``.
 Take note of this IP address.
 You will use it in the next section to connect RFSoC Explorer.

 .. image:: images_system_setup/ifconfig.jpg